 Don’t risk real money before you have a thorough understanding of the above topics.

 Step 3: Open a permanent demo trading account

 Before risking real money, you will need to practice your skills and test your trading systems in a demo account.
 A demo account simulates a real trading environment, without risking real money.
 Don’t skip this step.
 Most forex brokers allow you to open a demo account to practice and test their trading platform.
 The problem with most of these is that you are only allowed to trade in demo mode for a short time, usually a month or less.
 This is not enough time to ensure that you will be profitable.
-You need to find a forex broker that allows you to open a permanentdemo account that never expires, so you can take as long as you need to become profitable on paper.
-IC Markets is one such forex broker, and Oanda is another.
+You need to find a forex broker that allows you to open a permanent demo account that never expires, so you can take as long as you need to become profitable on paper.
+IC Markets, XM and Oanda all offer permanent demo accounts.
 We recommend starting with either of these two brokers for demo trading.